squinkylabs/SqHarmony/docs/more-on-harmony.md

 # More on Harmony

+Some ramblings on things that are useful when trying to use some Squinktronix module.

 ## Sharps or flats

  C Major has no sharps or flats in it, but the other major keys do, and so their relative modes do, too.
 Any diatonic key may be notated with all sharps or all flats.
-By far the most common thing is to notate them with the minimal number of accidentals.
+The most common thing is to notate them with the minimal number of accidentals.

 https://www.britannica.com/art/key-signature